bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 If you don't have a specific gene or gene set you can use [COSMIC](https://cancer.sanger.ac.uk/census): Which contains genes that are known and speculated to be associated with cancer.

-Now lets go visualize these results using R --> You will need to open r studio for this.
+Now lets go visualize these results using R --> You will need to open r studio for this, we have two ways to do this.
+1) Open it locally on you personal computer
+2) In your url enter http://<your IPv4 or your IPv4 DNS>:8080 ---> then enter your username: ubuntu and your password

 This script is availabe with controlfreec but due to the subsettting we will have to plot the ratio and BAF ourselves.